gudrv/first/README.md

 # Twitter Client

-this project is a twitter client which is mainly designed to get the tweets of a hashtag which are retweeted minimum once.
+This project is a twitter client which is mainly designed to get the tweets of a hashtag which are retweeted minimum once.

 ## Getting Started